werf/werf/docs/_includes/reference/cli/werf_kubectl_create_secret.short.md

-create a secret using specified subcommand
+create a secret using a specified subcommand